amiaopensource/vrecord/Resources/Documentation/linux_installation.md

  test -r ~/.bash_profile && echo "eval \$($(brew --prefix)/bin/brew shellenv)" >> ~/.bashrc
  ~~~

-  - Alternately some issues (such as the sdl2 conflict) have been avoided by adding Linuxbrew lower down in the path order than the Linuxbrew instructions call for (Such as by editing `/etc/environment` to include `/home/linuxbrew/.linuxbrew/bin` after the other $PATH directories.)
-Your mileage may vary!
  * Add the AMIA Open Source tap for Homebrew:
    - `brew tap amiaopensource/amiaos`